martinlyngerasmussen/auto_regressor/README.md

+# Autoregressor: simple and robust time series model selection
 This notebook shows how to use auto_regressor.py, a very simple Python function that allows the user to fit an OLS with lagged variables.

+The function does the following:
+**Removes colinear variables** by removing regressors with high variance inflation factors (VIF).

 **Model Selection:** the function automatically finds the best model available for the specified (lags of) variables.
 More specifically, for a given set of variables (y and set of X), the code does backward selection: remove the (lag of) variable with the highest p-value, then re-run the model, remove the least significant variable.
 This process is repeated until the p-values of all (lags of) variables are below the specified threshold (*p_cutoff* default is 0.05).